Codecademy/docs/content/typescript/concepts/functions/functions.md

 We can explicitly declare the return type of a function by adding a type annotation after the `)` right parenthesis following its list of parameters.
 Doing so can be useful in two situations:

-- We can explicitly make sure the function really does return that type.
+- We can make sure the function returns that type.
 - TypeScript will not attempt to infer the return type of a recursive function.

 The following recursive `fibonacci()` function needs an explicit `: number` return type annotation for TypeScript to understand it returns type `number`: